Robinpig/Note/docs/CS/Java/MyBatis/MyBatis-Spring.md

 ### MapperScan

 Use this annotation to register MyBatis mapper interfaces when using Java Config.
-It performs when same work as MapperScannerConfigurer via MapperScannerRegistrar.
+It performs when same work as `MapperScannerConfigurer` via `MapperScannerRegistrar`.

 **Configuration example**: